smart-data-models/dataModel.RiskManagement/Hazard/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `analysisType`: The type of analysis.  - `analyzedAt`:   - `areaServed`: The geographic area where a service or offered item is provided  - `contentInformation`: Array of objects that describes the Hazard Map and contains its ids, values and colors.  - `createsLayers`: Array of URIs of the layers created by this hazard.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `analysisType`: The type of analysis.  - `analyzedAt`: The time at which the analysis finished  - `areaServed`: The geographic area where a service or offered item is provided  - `contentInformation`: Array of objects that describes the Hazard Map and contains its ids, values and colors.  - `createsLayers`: Array of URIs of the layers created by this hazard.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `isAffectedByEO`: The ID of the EOAnalysis that identified this hazard.  - `isAffectedByGIS`: The ID of the GISData that identified this hazard.  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI-LD Entity Type.
 It must be equal to Hazard.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)